-The primary use for Trove of Temptation so far has been in Commander.
+The primary home for Trove of Temptation has been in Commander.
 It's pretty much an auto-include in Admiral Beckett Brass Pirate Tribal decks, due to the Treasure token synergy.
 It's also popped up in some O-Kagachi, Vengeful Kami EDH lists, as well, as a sweet piece of tech.
-But people are trying to build Standard decks with it, too - as seen on deckbox.org and deckstats.net.
+But people tried to build Standard decks with it, too.
 Let's see what this card does.

 Each opponent must attack you or a planeswalker you control with at least one creature each combat if able.

-This is also a very good effect to have in O-Kagachi decks because the Legendarry Spirit has a relevant ability:
+This is also a very good effect to have in O-Kagachi decks because the Legendary Spirit has a relevant ability:

 Whenever O-Kagachi, Vengeful Kami deals combat damage to a player, if that player attacked you during his or her last turn, exile target nonland permanent that player controls.